Query Complexity

 });

-For most APIs, register authAppPlugin before complexityAppPlugin so unauthenticated requests bounce before any cost calculation runs — complexity-first is cheaper on the I/O side but leaks schema-shape information to anonymous callers.
+Register authAppPlugin before complexityAppPlugin for most APIs — unauthenticated requests bounce before any cost calculation runs.
+Complexity-first saves I/O on expensive-but-doomed queries but leaks schema shape to anonymous callers.
 See App Plugins for the full tradeoff.

 import { complexity } from "../../lib/complexity.ts";